UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 2. Secondly, PropTypes allows for built-in type checking when you pass in any props to your component.

-3. Lastly, make sure to import your .sscss file!
-Sscss includes all the features of scss but has more features.
-You can treat your Sscss file as a regular scss file.
+3. Lastly, make sure to import your .scss file!
+Scss includes all the features of scss but has more features.
+You can treat your Scss file as a regular scss file.

 In addition to those three important lines, you might also need to import images or components!